eunomia-bpf/bpftime/README.md

 - [`vm`](https://github.com/eunomia-bpf/bpftime/tree/master/vm): The eBPF VM and JIT for eBPF, you can choose from bpftime LLVM JIT and a simple JIT/interpreter based on ubpf.
 It can be built as a standalone library and integrated into other projects.
 The API is similar to ubpf.
 - [`runtime`](https://github.com/eunomia-bpf/bpftime/tree/master/runtime): The userspace runtime for eBPF, including the syscall server and agent, attaching eBPF programs to Uprobes and Syscall tracepoints, and eBPF maps in shared memory.
+- [`daemon`](https://github.com/eunomia-bpf/bpftime/tree/master/daemon): A daemon to make userspace eBPF working with kernel and compatible with kernel uprobe.
+Monitor and modify kernel eBPF events and syscalls, load eBPF in userspace from kernel.

 ## Quick Start